Yotterni/short_rna_structure_prediction/README.md

 `engine`: source code of the kaggle competition project (with data preparation, training utils etc.)

 `Dockerfile`: docker file for huggingface space

+As a freezed pretrained model for nucleotide feature extraction I used [`ArmNet`](https://github.com/autosome-ru/ArmNet/).